mrborghini/dolly_parton/README.md

 - `OLLAMA_URL` is the url of the Ollama server
 - `OLLAMA_MODEL` is the model for the Ollama server
 - `OLLAMA_MODEL` is the model for the Ollama server
+- `NUM_CTX` is the amount of tokens a message array can have.
 - `PRIORTIZE_OLLAMA` It will use Ollama over other providers if set to true.
 - `RESPOND_TO_ALL_MESSAGES` whether the bot should respond to all messages it receives with Ollama